TheUnstoppable1990/DHC/README.md

 -Heals your teamates and yourself with your bullets at the cost of some damage

+-Rare year round

+-Uncommon the week leading up to and after Valentine's Day

 ### Groundhog Day

 -----------------

 -Gives your more lives while making them miserable and sluggish

+-Rare year round

+-Uncommon on Groundhog's Day

 ### Christmas Day